jojojox2/detalluz/README.md

 Run `yarn start` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Both frontend and backend servers will automatically start (backend for lambda functions will start by default in port 9000).
+Both frontend and backend servers will automatically start (backend will start by default in port 3000).

 ## Build

-Run `yarn build` to build the project, both frontend and lambda functions, by default with a production configuration.
+Run `yarn build` to build the project, both frontend and backend, by default with a production configuration.

 The build artifacts will be stored in the `dist/` directory.